eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When receiving a call to list all reusable workloads, the RuntimeFacade shall forward the call to the wrapped runtime and return the list to the caller.

 Comment:
-No decoupling is done here and we wait for the list to be build in order to prevent race conditions with calls from the server.
+No decoupling is done here and we wait for the list to be built in order to prevent race conditions with calls from the server.

 Tags:
 - RuntimeFacade